Skip to main content

-When Ceremony URLs are available
+When ceremony URLs are available

-How to obtain a Ceremony URL
+How to get a ceremony URL

-When you create or retrieve an envelope, the Ceremony URL is available in the url property of each recipient’s ceremony object.
+When you create or retrieve an envelope, the ceremony URL is available in the url property of each recipient’s ceremony object.

 Envelope object